-As Alanis Morissette once said, ‘isn’t it ironic’.
+Alanis Morissette once said, ‘isn’t it ironic!’
+(Ask your parents).
 After years of struggle between teachers and students and the use of smartphones in school, new educational trends are actually encouraging the use of these devices.

-The mobile, cellphone or smartphone is not just used for WhatsApp, Facebook or Angry Birds, it can be used in a multitude of ways from an educational perspective.
+The mobile, cellphone or smartphone is not just used for WhatsApp, Snapchat or RoBlox, it can be used in a multitude of ways from an educational perspective.
 Don’t believe us?
 Keep reading.
 In this article we bring together 40 uses for smartphones in school.

 A revolution in the classroom:

 - Check facts: probably the most common use of all.
 Both students and teachers can now find facts within seconds.
 This can be very useful when explaining and debating topics.

 - Take photos: mobile phones can be used as cameras to illustrate work and presentations.

 - Make videos: similar to the last point.
 For example, videos can be used to record experiments and later include them in projects.

 - Carry out tests: this is probably one of the most interesting and revolutionary uses of the mobile phone in the classroom.
 Students can now take quizzes and tests on their mobile phone that were created earlier by their teacher.
 In this way, teachers can gain valuable real-time insight into the knowledge of their students and the effectiveness of their teaching.
 To implement this technique now, download the ExamTime Mobile App for iOS or Android.

 - Read the news: many teachers often include news articles as part of their teaching methods (for example, in Economics).
 With an endless amount of news gathering mobile applications, you can bring news and current affairs into the classroom in an instant.